somebeaver/Lowrider.js/README.md

-"Interacting" state was designed specifically for the [Cardinal apps](https://cardinalapps.xyz), and it lets the component know when the user is interacting with it (i.e., clicked inside it; tabbed into it; right clicked it).
+"Interacting" state was designed specifically for the [Cardinal apps](https://cardinalapps.xyz), and it lets the component know when the user is interacting with it (e.g., clicked inside it; tabbed into it; right clicked it).

 Lowrider.js will automatically add the class "interacting" when the user is interacting with the instance.